ccontrols/component-controls/ui/blocks/README.md

     Specify the component(s), for which to have information displayed.
     The default, a value of `"."` will indicate to display information for the current component (associated with the current Story).
     If an array of components is specified, each component will be displayed in a separate tab.
+-   **actions**? : _ActionItem\[]_

+    optional actions provided to the component
 -   **theme**? : _PrismTheme_

-    optional theme provided to the component
+    optional `PrismTheme` theme provided to the component.
+Themes can be imported from `prism-react-renderer/themes`.
 -   **language**? : _Language_

-    code lnguage used, by default "jsx"
+    source lnguage used, by default "jsx".
 -   **renderFn**? : _(props: RenderProps, other: { theme: PrismTheme; }) => ReactNode_

-    custom function to render the source code
+    custom function to render the source code.
 -   **dark**? : _boolean_

-    used to specify a "dark" color theme - applcable only if no custom theme prop is provided
+    used to specify a "dark" color theme - applcable only if no custom theme prop is provided. if dark: true, duotoneDark theme is used. if dark: false, duotoneLight theme is used.
 -   **style**? : _any_

-    css styles for the container
+    css styles for the container.
 -   **as**? : _any_

-    syntax container as element
+    syntax container as element.
+Can be used as `div` or `span`.
 -   **title**? : _string_

     optional section title for the block
--   **actions**? : _ActionItem\[]_

-    additional actions provided to the component

 ## <ins>ControlsTable</ins>